adrianlerer/Argentina-Labor-Regime-Analysis-2025/analysis/comparative_constitutional_analysis.md

 | Brazil | 43% (3 of 7 reforms sustained) | **40%** | Specific constitution + Judicial restraint |
 | Spain | 67% (6 of 9 reforms sustained) | **65%** | Core/periphery doctrine + Corporatism |
 | **Argentina** | **0%** (0 of 23 sustained) | **5%** (charitable adjustment) | **None** (quadruple lock-in) |

+**Note on Spain:** Spain's CLI of 0.51 places it technically in 'Severe Lock-in' category, yet historical success rate is 67%.
+This reflects Spain's position at the threshold (0.51 vs. cutoff 0.50) and extraordinary conditions under which reforms occurred.
+The 65% prior probability reflects that reform is **possible but requires perfect storm**: crisis + EU pressure + corporatist negotiation + decades of preparation.
+Argentina at CLI=0.89 lacks these enabling conditions and is 0.38 points higher—a qualitative difference.

 **Reality filter**: Argentina is **categorical outlier** (not just degree, but kind).